-The timetable above illustrates our construction plan.
 In addition to the haul road and brine pipeline our development includes:

 Purpose-built caverns will be created approximately 1,000 feet underground in salt that is untouched by previous mining operations.
 The location of each and every cavern will be carefully identified following extensive surveys and will be overseen by the Health & Safety Executive under stringent COMAH (Control of Major Hazards) regulations.
-Within the current timetable washing of the first cavern will commence at the end of 2018 and will be ready to store gas by 2020.

 A gas pipeline will transport gas to and from the National Grid at Nateby to a secure Gas Compressor Compound to be built at the main Preesall site.
 The pipeline is exactly the same as the pipes used by our national gas network.